Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Connected Graphs

-The rule \texttt{init} matches a single node.
-If the graph is non-empty, \texttt{init} immediately applies on the first match as every node is grey.
-Otherwise, no node is considered and the rule fails.
-Therefore, there is at most one matching attempt for \texttt{init}.
+\item We consider the matching behaviour of each rule.
+The rule \texttt{init} attempts to match a single grey node.
+If the input graph is non-empty, this match succeeds immediately on the first node; otherwise, it fails without making further attempts.
+Hence, there is at most one matching attempt for \texttt{init}.
+The rule \texttt{match} also attempts to find a grey node using the compiler procedure \texttt{firstHostNode(m)}, which operates in constant time.
+As a result, \texttt{match} also makes only one matching attempt.

 Since there is at most one root in the host graph (\texttt{init} is the only rule creating or deleting a root), node \texttt{1} of \texttt{next\_edge}, \texttt{move} and \texttt{ignore}, and node \texttt{2} of \texttt{back} match in constant time.
 The rule \texttt{next\_edge} matches any unmarked edge incident to the root and incident to an any-marked node.
 Since any node adjacent to the root is marked, and non-loop edges are stored in distinct lists with respect to their marks, there is at most one matching attempt for \texttt{next\_edge}.
 An analogous argument can be made for all rules beside \texttt{init} and \texttt{match}, as it is known from Proposition \ref{prop:red-edges-con} that there is at most one red edge in the host graph, and Proposition \ref{prop:con-dashed} establishes that a root node is incident to at most one dashed edge, hence limiting the number of possible matches to a single edge.
-The rule \texttt{match} requires the compiler to find a grey node, which the procedure \texttt{firstHostNode(m)} of the updated compiler (Figure \ref{fig:complexity-assumptions}) executes in constant time.
-Now, let us look at the number of calls during the execution of the program for each rule.
-We define a call to be the invocation of a rule.
-For the purpose of this proof, let $n$ and $m$ be the number of nodes and edges, respectively.
+The rule \texttt{match} requires the matching algorithm to find a grey node, which the procedure \texttt{firstHostNode(m)} of the updated compiler (Figure \ref{fig:complexity-assumptions}) executes in constant time.

-The rule \texttt{init} is only called once at the beginning.
-It succeeds if the input graph is non-empty; otherwise, it fails.
-Let us show that \texttt{back} is called at most $m+1$ times.
-The number of calls is the sum of successful applications and unsuccessful ones.
-Since the loop \texttt{DFS!} terminates at the inapplicability of \texttt{back}, there can be, at most, one unsuccessful application.
-Observe that the rule \texttt{back} marks an edge blue.
-Upon inspection of the rules, it can be seen that blue edges retain their mark.
-Hence, since there are $m$ edges, there can be at most $m$ successful applications of \texttt{back}.